 2. Tax-Exempt Mutual Funds

 A mutual fund is a collection of securities; it may consist entirely of stocks or bonds, or include some combination of the two.
-The fund either tracks an index or is managed by a professional, offering the opportunity for hands-off investing.
+The fund either tracks an index or a professional manages it, offering the opportunity for hands-off investing.

 Certain mutual funds are assigned tax-exempt status, meaning you wouldn’t pay taxes on the returns these funds deliver.
 A tax-exempt mutual fund typically holds municipal bonds and other government securities.
 This type of fund can offer tax benefits, along with simplified diversification across different types of government securities.

 Before you invest, consider how much of a return a tax-exempt fund may offer.
 And don’t forget to check the expense ratio to make sure you’re not losing too much in management fees.

 Exchange-traded funds are similar to mutual funds, but they trade on an exchange like a stock.
 Many ETFs take a passive management approach, meaning the assets within the fund don’t turn over as often as they would with an actively managed fund.
 Many ETFs, in fact, just track an index rather than have a fund manager choose securities.
 This, in turn, can make the fund management costs lower.